akshaychauhan-ac/front-end/css/README.md

 		  				The element itself is formatted as an inline element, but you can apply height and width values.

 	4) Positioning
-		relative -
-			It is positioned relative to its normal position. absolute -
-			positioned relative to the nearest positioned ancestor (instead of positioned relative to the viewport, like fixed). if it has no positioned ancestors, it uses the document body, and moves along with page scrolling. fixed -
+		static - Default property.
+Elements are not affected by the top, bottom, left, and right properties. relative - Positioned relative to its normal position.
+Elements are adjusted by the top, bottom, left, and right properties. absolute - Positioned relative to the nearest positioned ancestor.
+If it has no positioned ancestors, it uses the document body, and moves along with page scrolling.
-			positioned relative to the viewport, which means it always stays in the same place even if the page is scrolled.
+		fixed - Positioned relative to the viewport, which means it always stays in the same place even if the page is scrolled.

 	5) Flexbox
 		A Flexible Layout must have a parent element with the display property set to flex.